fkarg/fkarg.github.io/_posts/2020-05-16-beyond-qwerty.md

 If you use qwertz (or variations thereof), you surely have noticed the small inconsistencies.
 No?
-Then you might want to reevaluate your life choices, since it's something so blatantly obvious in front of you and you haven't really thought about it.
+Then you might want to reevaluate your life choices, since it's something so blatantly obvious in front of you and you apparently haven't noticed it.
 There might be endless opportunities, completely invisible to you.

 Let me just tell you the funniest one: out of the six most frequently typed letters in the English language (or any Latin one, though the specific ones are